Audi A3 Sportback hatchback review

 - Average warranty

 The interior is similarly radical, with analogue dials replaced by a standard Virtual Cockpit instrument display and every A3 coming with a 10.1-inch infotainment screen.
-Rather than sitting atop the dash, this is now integrated into the centre console, and the driver has a more cocoon like seating position than before.
-Quality is excellent, even in versions using upholstery manufactured from recycled plastic bottles, and technology feels two generations ahead of the outgoing model.
+Rather than sitting atop the dash, this is now integrated into the centre console, and the driver has a more cocoon-like seating position than before.
+Quality is excellent, even in versions using upholstery manufactured from recycled plastic bottles, although it’s a little conservative compared to rivals such as the DS4.
+The latest A3’s technology feels two generations ahead of the previous model.

 A small increase in width and length means passengers should find there's a little more room to stretch out, but boot space is exactly the same at 380 litres, matching most competitors.

 Engines are familiar but updated, and buyers can choose between regular petrol and diesel combustion engines with mild-hybrid technology for slightly lower running costs, or a plug-in hybrid ‘40 TFSI e’ model.
-We expect the 1.5-litre petrol with 148bhp in the A3 35 TFSI to be a strong seller, offering 0-62mph in under nine seconds and fuel economy of over 45mpg.
+The 1.5-litre petrol with 148bhp in the A3 35 TFSI is a strong seller, offering 0-62mph in under nine seconds and fuel economy of around 50mpg.
 We even managed to better this figure over several hundred miles of driving.
-High-mileage drivers should also consider the A3 35 TDI, which has lower tailpipe emissions than older versions and manages up to 61.4mpg, while also feeling punchier than the petrol.
+High-mileage drivers should also consider the A3 35 TDI, which is now only offered with an S-tronic automatic gearbox and manages up to 61.4mpg, while also feeling punchier than the petrol.